 - Employers failing to conduct periodic safety inspections or enforce safety rules and regulations

 Machine operators and other railroad workers who suffer injuries in the workplace must promptly report the accident to their supervisor.
-Delays in reporting can lead to denied claims and allegations that individuals suffered the injuries outside of work.
-Supervisors also must report the work-related injuries to the railroad employer, although they may be reluctant to do so in fear of tarnishing their clean safety record.
+Delays in reporting can lead to denied claims and allegations that individuals suffered injuries outside of work.
+Supervisors also must report work-related injuries to the railroad employer, although they may be reluctant to do so in fear of tarnishing their clean safety record.

 Injury victims typically must provide a statement about how the accident occurred and what injuries they suffered as a result of the accident.
 In this statement, injured parties must take care to place the blame for the accident on some action that the railroad company took or failed to take.
 Injured workers also must emphasize that they complied with all applicable safety rules and regulations throughout the incident and reasonably exercised due care for safety purposes.

 How Do Railroad Employees Prove Negligence Under FELA?

 Workers’ compensation claims require no evidence of fault on the part of the employer.
 However, FELA claims under 45 United States Code § 51 require proof that the employer was negligent in creating the conditions that led to the machine operator injuries.
 The employer may have directed employees to operate under unsafe working conditions or failed to maintain a safe workplace for all employees.
 The employer also may have failed to provide employees with sufficient training or safety equipment to protect themselves from harm.